holistics/custom-chart-library/README.md

-# Holistics Custom Chart Library
+# Holistics Custom Charts Library

-A collection of Holistics Custom Chart Templates
+A collection of Holistics Custom Charts Templates

 ## What is Custom Chart?

 Custom Chart is a feature in Holistics that allows you to define new chart types that accommodate your business needs.

-To learn more about Custom Chart, head over to [Custom Chart doc](https://docs.holistics.io/docs/charts/custom-charts).
+To learn more about Custom Chart, head over to [Custom Charts docs](https://docs.holistics.io/docs/charts/custom-charts).

 ## What is this library?